eProsima/Integration-Service-docs/docs/newprotocol.rst

 ----------

-We can use the same source code file to implement the new :ref:`ISReader` and :ref:`ISWriter`, but usually we will prefer to split the code in several files, and these implementations are very likely to be written in a separated file.
+We can use the same source code file to implement the new :ref:`ISReader` and :ref:`ISWriter`, but usually we will prefer to split the code into several files, and these implementations are very likely to be written in a separated file.
-In our example, we will write them inside their own header files ``ProtocolWriter.h`` and ``ProtocolReader.h``, both included in ``ISBridgeProtocol.h``, but normally it will be splitted into source and header files instead only use header files.
+In our example, we will write them inside their own header files ``ProtocolWriter.h`` and ``ProtocolReader.h``, both included in ``ISBridgeProtocol.h``, but normally it will be split into source and header files instead only use header files.

 ``ProtocolWriter.h`` will declare the class ``ProtocolWriter`` following the instructions of :ref:`ISWriter` section.